-- You cannot update NAS controller firmware when a NAS controller is down or detached. - You must use the grpadmin account password to update NAS controller firmware. - All SMB clients will disconnect and reconnect when the NAS controller restarts.
+- · You cannot update NAS controller firmware when a NAS controller is down or detached. - · You must use an account with administrator privileges to update NAS controller firmware. - All SMB clients will disconnect and reconnect when the NAS controller restarts.
 For this reason, Dell suggests that you stop all I/O to the NAS cluster. - NFS pauses intermittently, but I/O will resume with no manual intervention.